 The dirt bike is now stripped of plastics and the seat.
 Next we can focus on disconnecting the fuel line and finally removing the dirt bike gas tank.

 Step 4.
-Disconnect the Fuel Hose From the Dirt Bike Gas Tank
+Disconnect the Fuel Hose

 With fuel injected dirt bikes, the fuel hose usually has a quick disconnect clip in the middle of the fuel hose.
 There should be a metal clip that you push and it breaks the fuel line.